humanova/simple-neural-net/README.md

 * 3 - statistics : This is my stats folder.
 I saved my experiments and benchmarks of neural-net to this folder.
 You can play with it.

 * 4 - .vscode : I use Visual Studio Code as my code editor for this project.
-On this folder my VSCode Project settings are stored.
+In this folder my VSCode Project settings are stored.

 ## The graph isn't showing up ?